BunnyEncoder20/GitHub_Python_DSA/Chai aur Code Tutorials/01_Basics/03_Mutable_Immutable.md

 > - This it the **TRUE** meaning of immutable.
 The variables reference can be changed but the object in memory can't be changed in case of Immutable data types.
 > - When we are changing the value of a variable, we are actually just changing it's reference to a new object in memory.
 ---
+---
-- This can also be seen in the below example:
+1. This can also be seen in the below example as well:
 ```
 >>> x = 10
 >>> y = x